eranbh/drivenets/README.md

        are _not_ portable.
 3. logging goes to the console. need to log to a file.
-4. the formating option seems very expensive. need to investigate that.
+4. the formating option seems very expensive. need to investigate that. if the baseline is hset, the current profiling shows this is twice as slow (on avarage)